-The experienced St. Louis medical malpractice lawyers at Wolfgram Law have the knowledge and resources to handle a birth injury or medical malpractice case.
+The experienced St. Louis medical malpractice lawyers at Wolfgram Law have the knowledge and resources to handle your birth injury or medical malpractice case.
 Because of laws in Missouri and Illinois, it is wise to contact an experienced law firm that handles birth injury cases.
 Not doing so may negatively affect your ability to file a claim and receive compensation for your baby’s injury.

 Birth Injuries Caused By Medical Malpractice

-Brain Damage – Swelling or Hemorrhaging of the Brain
+Brain Damage: Swelling or Hemorrhaging of the Brain.

-Breech Birth: A complete breech occurs when the infant is in cannon-ball position in which the baby’s buttocks are pointed down toward the birth canal and the legs are folded at the knees.
+Breech Birth: A complete breech occurs when the infant is in a cannon-ball position in which the baby’s buttocks are pointed down toward the birth canal and the legs are folded at the knees.

 Dejerine-Klumpke Palsy: Klumpke’s paralysis is a form of paralysis involving the muscles of the forearm and hand, resulting from a brachial plexus injury in which the eighth cervical (C8) and first thoracic (T1) nerves are injured either before or after they have joined to form the lower trunk.

-Erb’s Palsy: Erb’s palsy or Erb–Duchenne palsy is a paralysis of the arm caused by injury to the upper group of the arm’s main nerves, specifically the severing of the upper trunk C5–C6 nerves.
+Erb’s Palsy: Erb–Duchenne palsy is a paralysis of the arm caused by injury to the upper group of the arm’s main nerves, specifically the severing of the upper trunk C5–C6 nerves.
 These form part of the brachial plexus, comprising the ventral rami of spinal nerves C5–C8 and thoracic nerve T1.

 Forceps Injuries: An infant’s skull is fragile and excessive force or misuse of forceps can cause brain damage and other serious injuries.

-Fractures: Fractures during child birth are one of the most common injuries.
+Fractures: Fractures during childbirth are one of the most common injuries.